gar1t/gage-save/tests/lib-util.md

 ### Decoding nested config

 The decoding function is `gage._internal.util.nested_config`.
-It takes a flag map of dot-delimeted names to values.
+It takes a flag map of dot-delimited names to values.

     >>> def nc(kv, config=None):